Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 This breach happened around 2008 but wasn’t publicly known until 2016 when the data appeared for sale on the dark web.
 The seller asked for six bitcoins, about $3,000 at the time.

-MySpace’s password hashing was particularly weak.
+MySpace’s password hashing was embarrassingly weak.
 They only hashed the first ten characters of passwords, converted to lowercase, with no salt.
-This made cracking trivial.
+Cracking was trivial.

 12. Equifax (147 Million Records)